-Zero-knowledge proofs are hard to grasp on a mathematical level, but the implications are clear: shield identity and user protection.
+Zero-knowledge proofs are hard to grasp on a mathematical level, but the implications are clear.
+They can shield transaction details and protect user identity.

 For many, the crypto part of cryptocurrencies implies privacy or at least a layer of identity protection.
 And on some levels, that’s what cryptocurrencies do: They allow users to interact in secure and trustless environments by conducting transactions with public and private keys on a blockchain.